oxsecurity/megalinter/README.md

 ### Enhanced Configuration

+- **Assisted installation and configuration** using a yeoman generator and JSON schemas for configuration file
 - Configure **include and exclude regexes** for a **single language or linter**: ex: `JAVASCRIPT_FILTER_REGEX_INCLUDE (src)`
 - Configure **additional CLI arguments** for a linter: ex: `JAVASCRIPT_ES_ARGUMENTS "--debug --env-info"`
 - Configure **non blocking errors** for a **single language or linter**: ex: `JAVASCRIPT_DISABLE_ERRORS`